 Situated just below the equator between the great lakes of Africa and the Indian Ocean, Tanzania is a land of many faces and many cultures.
 “Jambo” is one of the very first words you will hear on entering Tanzania – this is Swahili for hello, welcome.
 The locals say it with such pride and enthusiasm that you will definitely feel their welcome and leave knowing at least one Swahili word.
 Jambo!

 Tanzania’s main airport is Julius Nyere International Airport which is around 13km south of Dar es Salaam, their administrative and commercial capital city.
 But many visitors are able to fly directly into Kilimanjaro International Airport or Zanzibar International Airport from surrounding countries.

-Reserves in Tanzania cover over 250 000sq km, in total of 25% has been set aside for wildlife conservation.
+Reserves in Tanzania cover over 250 000sq km, in a total of 25% has been set aside for wildlife conservation.

 January – Serengeti National Park, Tanzania

 - The herds move south from the northeast, towards the short-grass plains of the Ndutu and Ngorongoro areas.

 - The herds remain in the far south to feed.

 March - Serengeti National Park, Tanzania